Paris-Nice Stage 4 Preview

 Sonny Colbrelli is an obvious favourite, the route suits him like a glove and with a rider like Ivan Garcia Cortina also in the team it makes for two great options for the win.
 Edvald Boasson Hagen, Christophe Laporte, Matteo Trentin and Mike Teunissen are other riders who sprint very well and have a legitimate chance to fight for the win.

 Plenty of riders who are experts in late attacks, Bob Jungels and Phillipe Gilbert obvious frontliners when it comes to that, Luis Leon Sanchez is another rider in great form and shouldn't be given much of a gap in that eventuality.

 I see a possible win coming from the breakaway.
 But in case it doesn't eventually happen then I think Colbrelli will take it.
 Such a finale is hard to predict but if with good legs the Italian should overcome the dificulties with the strongest, and with Matthews out of the race he is the one with the best edge when it comes to punchy sprinters.

-Make sure to let me in on your opinion, and of course follow me on twitter for the latest updates!
+Make sure to let us in on your opinion, and of course follow us on twitter for the latest updates!